wblondel/actes.williamblondel.fr/README.md

 make show_config
 ```

-This commands pretty prints the JSON full Caddy configuration.
+This command pretty prints the JSON full Caddy configuration.

 ###  Show the list of routes
 ```sh